 - Delegation and mentoring

 Self-driven individuals are the perfect fit for any company or team.
-They seem to know what needs to completing even before the company leaders do.
+They seem to know what needs to be completed even before the company leaders do.
 Exceptional performers maintain a balance on both the task at hand as well as make space for the bigger picture.
 They are also in tune with the people around them and can sense when something needs attention.
 Such employees always seem to be ahead of the curve.
-Aim at hiring candidates who have received at least 2 promotions with 2 reputable organizations since they think strategically and can anticipate what needs completing.
+Aim of hiring the candidates who have received at least 2 promotions with 2 reputable organizations since they think strategically and can anticipate what needs completing.